 Trains from London to Shropshire

 There are several options for rail travel between London and Shropshire.
-From London Euston, there are three lines operating which terminate at Wellington Station: Transport for Wales (formerly Arriva Trains Wales), Virgin Trains West Coast and West Midlands Trains.
+From London Euston, there are three lines operating which terminate at Wellington Station: Transport for Wales (formerly Arriva Trains Wales), Avanti West Coast and West Midlands Trains.
 You may need to change trains in Birmingham.
 This line calls at Whitchurch as well.